usafadh/marginalia/results/Readme.md

 ## Comments on results

-Two results table in csv format appear in this folder:
+Two results table in csv format (present in zip file) appear in this folder:

 * textMatrix.csv contains a sparse matrix with word counts for each documuent in the corpus.
 The data in this file was produced using lsa::textmatrix run on the corpus.